More Milk, Lower Feed Costs

 Over the years, I’ve learned that different things work on different farms.
 During the last five years, we’ve been in a steady expansion, growing from 500 cows to our current total of 1,400.

-Growing and harvesting high-quality forages have gone from being simple things to real challenges.
+Growing and harvesting high-quality forages have gone from being simple things to being real challenges.

 We’ve been able to do a really good job of growing great corn silage.
 In my lifetime, we haven’t had a single crop of corn destroyed.
 We always get at least one hay crop a year rained on and sometimes more than that.
 So we’ve put a lot of emphasis on our corn silage program over the past few years to maximize profitability.

 We’ve had at least 50 lb. of corn silage in our ration for close to 10 years now and have had great success with it.
 Two years ago, we planted some brown mid-rib (BMR) corn silage as a trial.
 We were happy with the results but wanted to try it one more year before we went crazy with it.
 In 2009, we grew 250 acres of it and have been feeding it since Christmas.
 We are shocked at what it’s done for our cow health and production.